“Medicare RAC Program A BURDEN,” Providers Tell Senate Committee…Wait Until They See the Medicaid RAC Program!

 But until we have changes in the Medicaid RAC audits, at least the Senate Finance Committee is investigating Medicare RACs…you got to start somewhere.

-Posted on July 3, 2013, in Behavioral health, Congress, DHHS, Division of Medical Assistance, Federal Law, Harassment, Health Care Providers and Services, Lawsuit, Medicaid, Medicaid Audits, Medicare, Medicare RAC, North Carolina, Post-Payment Reviews, Prepayment Review, RAC, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment and tagged Chairman Baucas, DHHS, Division of Medical Assistance, DMA, Health care provider, Medicaid, Medicaid Audits, Medicare, Medicare RAC Audits, North Carolina, RAC Harassment, Recovery Audit Contractor, Senate Finance Committee, Senator Enzi, Senator Isakson, Tentative Notice of Overpayment.
+Posted on July 3, 2013, in Behavioral health, Congress, Division of Medical Assistance, Federal Law, Harassment, Health Care Providers and Services, Lawsuit, Medicaid, Medicaid Audits, Medicare, Medicare RAC, NC DHHS, North Carolina, Post-Payment Reviews, Prepayment Review, RAC, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment and tagged Chairman Baucas, Division of Medical Assistance, DMA, Health care provider, Medicaid, Medicaid Audits, Medicare, Medicare RAC Audits, NC DHHS, North Carolina, RAC Harassment, Recovery Audit Contractor, Senate Finance Committee, Senator Enzi, Senator Isakson, Tentative Notice of Overpayment.
 Bookmark the permalink.
 2 Comments.